MarioPezzella/CdS-PhotoDegradation-Modelling/README.md

 ### A note on `clear`

 The pipeline scripts deliberately avoid `clear all`, and you should avoid it too while a run is in progress.
 Because the stages invoke one another through `run`, they all execute in the **same workspace**.
-A nested script that clears the workspace destroys variables its caller still needs, and the resulting failures surface far from their cause: in earlier testing this appeared as `fmincon` reporting *"Supplied objective function must return a scalar value"* during a calibration run that had triggered the smoothing stage — an error with no visible connection to the actual problem.
+A nested script that clears the workspace destroys variables its caller still needs, and the resulting failures surface far from their cause.

 ### Samples and notation